 Dr. Pavone’s research and teaching interests span across comparative politics, law and society, and judicial politics.
-Much of his work focuses on the European Union (EU) and uses fieldwork, interview, archival, and geospatial methods to trace how lawyers and courts impact social change and shape processes of political development like state formation and transnational integration.
-His forthcoming book with Cambridge University Press – The Ghostwriters: Lawyers and the Politics Behind the Judicial Construction of Europe – reconstructs how entrepreneurial lawyers promoted European integration by encouraging deliberate law-breaking and mobilizing national courts against their own governments.
-The Ghostwriters has won several awards from the American Political Science Association (APSA), the Law and Society Association (LSA), and the European Union Studies Association (EUSA).
+Much of his work focuses on the European Union (EU) and uses fieldwork, interview, archival, and geospatial methods to trace how lawyers and courts impact processes of political development and social change, as well as the politics of rule of law enforcement.
+His new book with Cambridge University Press – The Ghostwriters: Lawyers and the Politics Behind the Judicial Construction of Europe – reconstructs how entrepreneurial lawyers promoted European integration by encouraging deliberate law-breaking and mobilizing national courts against their own governments.
+The Ghostwriters has been praised as “the most important book on European legal integration in decades” and has won four major awards from the American Political Science Association (APSA), the Law and Society Association (LSA), and the European Union Studies Association (EUSA).
 Dr. Pavone’s research has also been published in leading peer-reviewed journals, including The American Political Science Review, Law and Society Review, World Politics, Journal of European Public Policy, and the Journal of Law and Courts.

-In addition to his Ph.D., he holds an M.A. in Politics from Princeton University, an M.A. in social sciences from the University of Chicago, and a B.A. in public policy from the University of Michigan in Ann Arbor.
+In addition to his Ph.D., Dr. Pavone holds an M.A. in Politics from Princeton University, an M.A. in social sciences from the University of Chicago, and a B.A. in public policy from the University of Michigan in Ann Arbor.
 Outside the academic life, Dr. Pavone is an amateur meteorologist, a halfway-decent cook, an opera lover, and a passionate leisure hiker.
 He was born in Rome and raised in Italy and Belgium before moving to the United States.